mmohamedibrahim28/mmohamedibrahim28/README.md

 An aspiring data scientist from Canada

-🔭 I’m currently working as a Data Analyst for Bank
+🔭 I’m currently working as a Data Analyst for a UK basedd Bank, having 7+ years of experience

 🔭 I’m love working on Machine Learning and Analytics projects

-🌱 I’m currently learning the use of analytics tools to generate insights while solving business problems

-👨‍💻 All of my projects are available at [https://github.com/mmohamedibrahim28]
+🌱 All of my projects are available at [https://github.com/mmohamedibrahim28]

 💬 Ask me about Python, SQL, Tableau, Machine Learning